-Copies of Employment Documents (including Directors or Senior Executives Service Agreements and benefits/Employment Contracts/Benefits Schemes/Trade Union Agreements/ Employment Policies and Procedures).
+This might include Directors or Senior Executives Service Agreements and benefits/Employment Contracts/Benefits Schemes/Trade Union Agreements/ Employment Policies and Procedures.

-The purpose of this is to understand the extent of potential costs/liabilities post transfer.
+This is to understand the extent of potential costs/liabilities post transfer.
 The due diligence exercise is a crucial one.
-On transfer the acquirer takes on all liabilities associated with the assigned employees and therefore it is important that the business is fully aware of what rights and obligations transfer.
+On transfer the acquirer takes on al l liabilities associated with the assigned employees and therefore it is important that the business is fully aware of what rights and obligations transfer.

-The acquiring business needs to understand which employees are “assigned” and will transfer over to them.
+The acquiring business needs to understand which employees are “assigned” to the organised grouping of individuals in questions and will transfer over to them.

 Please note “assigned” cannot be established by reference to the percentage of the time an employee is engaged in working in the undertaking or part of the undertaking being transferred.
 Ultimately, it is essentially a question of fact for the Tribunal.